Group schemes and motivic spectra: The comparison theorem

 and refer to the objects of $SH(k)_{\geq\ell}$ as {\it $(\ell-1)$-connected}.
 We define the category of $(\ell-1)$-connected $S^1$-spectra $SH_{S^1}(k)_{\geq\ell}$ in a similar fashion.
 We say that a motivic space $A\in\bb M_\bullet$ is {\it stably $(\ell-1)$-connected}, $\ell\geq 0$, if its suspension $S^1$-spectrum is in $SH_{S^1}(k)_{\geq\ell}$ (i.e. all its negative sheaves of stable homotopy groups are zero below $\ell$).
 Finally, a motivic space $A\in\bb M_\bullet$ is {\it $(\ell-1)$-biconnected}, $\ell\geq 0$, if its suspension bispectrum (or its $\bb P^1$-/$T$-spectrum) is in $SH(k)_{\geq\ell}$.

-\begin{rem} In the language of framed motives~\cite{GP1} if $A\in\bb M_\bullet$ is $(\ell-1)$-biconnected and the base field is (infinite) perfect then the framed motive $M_{fr}(A^c)$ (respectively the space $C_*Fr(A^c)$), where $A^c$ is a cofibrant resolution of $A$ in the projective model structure of spaces, is locally $(\ell-1)$-connected as an $S^1$-spectrum (respectively as a motivic space). \end{rem}
+\begin{rem} In the language of framed motives~\cite{GP1} if $A\in\bb M_\bullet$ is $(\ell-1)$-biconnected and the base field is (infinite) perfect then the framed motive $M_{fr}(A^c)$ (respectively the motivic space $C_*Fr(A^c)^{\textrm{gp}}$ with `gp' standing for group completion of the sectionwise $H$-space $C_*Fr(A^c)$), where $A^c$ is a cofibrant resolution of $A$ in the projective model structure of spaces, is locally $(\ell-1)$-connected as an $S^1$-spectrum (respectively as a motivic space). \end{rem}

 It is well-known that the suspension bispectrum of a space is connected.
 The following statement is a further extension of this fact.\footnote{The author thanks A.~Ananyevskiy for pointing out a helpful argument used in the proof of this proposition.}